SparklingPumpkin/Obsidian/CoT/MyProject.md

+Prompt1 =
+{
+    "Example1": {
+        "instruction": "To judge whether there is an analogy between the following two paragraphs, only answer yes or no.",
+        "input": "First section: {He really hated school.
+The bullying was relentless, but he had a strong fortitude and a promise to make his single mother proud.
+So he bravely marched on to school.
+In a matter of years, he found himself graduating at the top of his class with an M.B.A.
+His former classmates went to their jobs cleaning up after school children.}, Second section: When I remember the challenges I went through when I was starting my business, I break into tears.
+But I do not regret a thing.
+I think that the most precious gold goes through the hottest furnace.
+There are great and unforgettable lessons that I learned during that period that I will always cherish.
+It made me better.",
+        "output": "Let's think step by step.1.
+Extract the important elements in the narration and ignore the secondary elements.
+Return a list of {necessary narrative element} in each given narration.
+First section: {Characters = A student and his former classmates; Relationships = The student and his single mother; Locations = School; Actions = The student endures bullying, studies hard, graduates with honors, and surpasses his classmates; Goals = To make his mother proud and succeed academically}.
+Second section: {Characters = A businessperson; Relationships = Unspecified; Locations = The early stages of a business; Actions = The businessperson faces challenges, perseveres, learns valuable lessons, and grows stronger; Goals = To overcome difficulties and achieve personal growth}.
+2. Summarize high-level information.
+First section: {Perseverance and hard work lead to success and triumph over adversity.}  Second section: {Challenges and hardships shape resilience and personal growth.} 3.
+Comparing the high-level information of the two narratives, do they have a correspondence?
+Yes, both emphasize enduring difficulties and emerging stronger or more successful as a result.
+4. According to the previous inference, can we conclude whether there is an analogy between the two narratives?
+The answer is {YES}."
+    },
+    "Example2": {
+        "instruction": "To judge whether there is an analogy between the following two paragraphs, only answer yes or no.",
+        "input": "First section: {Johnny was having a very hard time at work.
+He had too many projects and too many short deadlines, and he was stressed.
+He kept working as hard as he could to finish everything, and it paid off.
+His boss noticed how hard he was working and offered him a raise, as well as his choice in future projects.}, Second section: {The man had been in the job for ten years and had never had a payrise, despite his diligent hard work.
+One day he plucked up the courage to ask his boss for a rage and was curtly refused.
+That was it!
+He decided.
+No more working his hardest.
+He was going to slack as much as he could and not take any further pride in his work.}",
+        "output": "Let's think step by step.
+1. Extract the important elements in the narration and ignore the secondary elements.
+Return a list of {necessary narrative element} in each given narration.
+First section: {Characters = A worker and a boss; Relationships =The relationship between boss and worker; Locations = workplace; actions = The worker works hard, and the boss promotes the worker; Goals = The worker completes the work},  Second section: {Characters = A worker and a boss; Relationships = The relationship between boss and worker; Locations = workplace; Actions = The worker works hard, is refused a raise, and decides to stop working diligently; Goals = The worker stops working hard} 2.
+Summarize high-level information.
+First section: {No pain, no gain.}, Second section:{Hard work does not always pay off.} 3.
+Comparing the high-level information of the two narratives, do they have a correspondence?
+They have no corresponding relationship.
+4. According to the previous inference, can we conclude whether there is an analogy between the two narratives ?
+The answer is {NO}"
+    },
+    "Question": {
+        "instruction": "To judge whether there is an analogy between the following two paragraphs, only answer yes or no.",
+        "input": "First: {row['query_narrative']}, Second: {row['first_choice']}",
+        "output": ""
+    }
+}

 Prompt = f"{
 Example1 = {
 	instruction: 'To judge whether there is an analogy between the following two paragraphs, only answer yes or no.',